Pandemic projects: Inland NW Trinity Project volunteer's idea takes off: Wooden crosses carted worldwide

 “I got so excited, I stopped and bought $400 worth of plywood on the way home,” Hendricks said.
 “I’ve already made 71 crosses for them, so far.”

-He said he couldn’t have imagined crosses crafted in his backyard would end up offering a message of hope to people all over the globe.
+He said he could not have imagined crosses crafted in his backyard would end up offering a message of hope to people all over the globe.

-“I’ve been blessed by this in so many ways,” said Hendricks.
+“I’ve been blessed by this in so many ways,” Hendricks said.
 “It’s exciting to be part of this project.”

 Local journalism is essential.